Mocha2007/mochalib/README.md

 # Wavefunction Library Documentation
 All functions require three components - *x* (Time in s), *freq* (Frequency in hz), and *amp* (Amplitude).
 They all return a y-value.
 ## Functions
+* f2n - turns a frequency into a musical note
 * sawtooth - Sawtooth wave function.
 Uses modulo.
 * sine - Sine wave function.
 Uses trigonometric functions.
 * sine1 - Sine wave function.
 Uses complex powers to compute the wave instead of trigonometric functions.